linda-seiter/cmsc-115/week1_lab/README.md

 }
 ```

-Assume `JavaFacts` should produce the expected output displayed below.
+`JavaFacts` should produce the expected output displayed below.
+However, the actual output produced by the current code differs from the expected output.

 <table>